jelhan/croodle/README.md

-# croodle
+# Croodle

 [![Build Status](https://travis-ci.org/jelhan/croodle.svg?branch=master)](https://travis-ci.org/jelhan/croodle)
 [![Code Climate](https://codeclimate.com/github/jelhan/croodle/badges/gpa.svg)](https://codeclimate.com/github/jelhan/croodle)
 [![devDependency Status](https://david-dm.org/jelhan/croodle/dev-status.svg)](https://david-dm.org/jelhan/croodle?type=dev)

-Croodle is a web application to schedule a date or to do a poll on a general topics.
-Stored content data like title and description, number and labels of options and available answers and names of users and there selections is encrypted/decrypted in the browser using 256 bits AES.
+Croodle is an end-to-end encrypted web application to schedule a date or to do a poll on a any topic.
+All data like title, description, number and labels of options, available answers and names of users and their selections are encrypted/decrypted in the browser using strong 256-bit AES encryption.

 This is an alpha version.
 Changes could brake backward compatibility.
-Also it is not well tested and some features are missing.
-It is not ment for productive use yet.
+It is also not well tested and some features are missing.
+It is not meant for productive use yet.

 Croodle is inspired by [PrivateBin](https://github.com/PrivateBin/PrivateBin) and, of course, by Doodle.

 ## Security notice

 As any other web application based end-to-end encryption Croodle could be attacked by an injection of malicious code on serverside or threw a man-in-the-middle attack.
-If an attacker could inject for example JavaScript, he would be able to read decrypted content in the browser or the encryption key used and send it to a server under his controll.
+If an attacker could inject for example JavaScript, they would be able to read the decrypted content in the browser or the encryption key that is used used and exfiltrate that data.

-Therefore you have to
+Therefore you have to:

 * use an encrypted connection to the server hosting Croodle.
-In most use cases this will be an httpS connection.
+In most use cases this will be an HTTPS connection.
 We strongly recomend people hosting Croodle to force an encrypted connection.
 * trust the server.

-You could check for an attack like this by analysing the source code retrieved from server and/or using developer tools of your browser and check what data is send over the network or stored in cookies, localStorage or similar browser techniques.
+Theoretically you could also check for an attack like this by analysing the source code retrieved from server and/or using developer tools of your browser and check what data is send over the network or stored in cookies, local storage or similar browser techniques.

 ## Requirements

 Croodle is designed to have as few as possible requirements on the server it is running on.
 Croodle runs on almost every web space with PHP >= 5.6.
-Croodle stores the data in textfiles, so there is no need for a database server like mySQL.
+Croodle stores the data in textfiles, so there is no need for a database server like MySQL.

-Due to security reasons you should have SSL encryption enabled and provide a valid certificate.
+Due to security reasons you should have TLS encryption enabled and provide a valid certificate. (see the [security notice](#security-notice))

 ## Build process and installation